aplteam/Cider/docs/Cider-User-Guide.md

 In the next step `]Cider.OpenProject` is going to set at least two system variables defined in the config file in the `SYSVARS` section of the INI file: `⎕IO` and `⎕ML`.

-It is important to set these variables before code is brought into the workspace because bringing class scripts or namespace scripts into the workspace implies the execution of some code, and that code might well rely on the correct setting of those system variables.
+It is important to set these variables before code is brought into the workspace because bringing class scripts or namespace scripts into the workspace implies potentially the execution of code, and that code might well rely on the correct setting of those system variables.

 If you need other system variables to carry specific values then you may add them to the `SYSVARS` section.